JamFox/docs.jamfox.dev/docs/content/homelab/ansible.md

 playbooks/                  # "root" playbook directory
     group_base/             # ""
-        local.yml           # here we define roles for a particular group group_vars/         # ""
+        main.yml            # here we define roles for a particular group group_vars/         # ""
+            all.yml         # here we assign variables to a particular group host_vars/          # ""
-            all.yml         # here we assign variables to a particular group host_basenode/          # here we define roles for a particular host local.yml           # define roles for a particular host host_vars/          # ""
+            <hostname>.yml  # here we assign variables to a particular host
+    host_<hostname>/        # here we define roles for a particular host main.yml            # define roles for a particular host host_vars/          # ""
-            basenode.yml    # here we assign variables to a particular host function_test/          # ""
+            <hostname>.yml  # here we assign variables to a particular host
+    function_test/          # ""
-        local.yml           # ""
+        main.yml            # ""

 roles/                      # roles directory
-    pre/                    # role name
+    <role>/                 # role name
         defaults/           # ""
             main.yml        # <-- default lower priority variables for this role files/              # ""
             file.txt        # <-- files
-        tasks/              # ""
+            template.txt.j2 # <-- files for use with the template resource tasks/              # ""
             main.yml        # <-- tasks to run for the role
-        templates/          # ""
-            template.txt.j2 # <-- files for use with the template resource vars/               # ""
-            main.yml        # <-- variables associated with this role
 ```

 With this system root playbooks are separated into directories with their own variables and are not run from a single master playbook thus each play can run regardless of whether there are errors in other playbooks.
 Each playbook only defines which roles to run on the host group and nothing else, for example: